MichaelWalsh/whiteboard-svg-to-png/README.md

 # How do I get Imagemagick?
  1. [Imagemagick download page](https://imagemagick.org/script/download.php)
- 2. ➡️Scroll down to the bottom
+ 2. ➡️Scroll down to the bottom and look for downloads ending in **portable-Q16-x64.zip**
- 3. ➡️There will be a file similar to [ImageMagick-7.0.10-57-portable-Q16-x64.zip](https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.10-57-portable-Q16-x64.zip) and download it
+ 3. ➡️There will be a file similar to [ImageMagick-7.0.10-59-portable-Q16-x64.zip](https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.10-59-portable-Q16-x64.zip) and download it
  4. Extract it somewhere

 # How do I get the script?